shrayanbajra/Weather-App/README.md

 # Weather-App

+## Instructions ##
+1. Clone the repo at `https://github.com/shrayanbajra/Weather-App.git`
-To run this app, clone the project and after successful build in the Android Studio we can simply run the project on a physical device or an emulator
+2. Build the app in Android Studio
+3. Run the app on a physical device or an emulator